Find autism schools, colleges and transition services

 The Living Autism team will –

 • Listen to your requirements

 • Offer you a free and independent service

-• Support you in finding the best choice of bespoke autism services focused on specified needs
+• Support you in finding the best choice of bespoke autism schools and colleges focused on specified needs

 • Validate autism services within the Living Autism network